 Pricing: Plans start at $19/month for up to 500 subscribers.
 For a subscriber base above 25,000, custom plans are available, and they offer a 30-day free trial.

 Active Campaign provides a multi-faceted platform.
 Dynamic campaign content helps maintain relevant content to your segmented lists.
 They offer unlimited personalization.
 Every custom field you create automatically becomes a new personalization tag.

 It has fifteen tools including on-site and SMS messaging, CRM tools, extensive site, and email analytics.

 Pricing: They have a sliding scale tool to display the pricing based on volume.
 However, the beginning level or “Lite” plan starts at $69 per month.
 They offer free migration from another platform.

 Hubspot’s email marketing tools are part of their much larger Marketing Hub plan, which includes everything from lead analytics to blog content management.
 It’s an intuitive platform, with all the features you would expect, and is ideal for those looking for a full suite of tools, not just an email marketing solution.

 Pricing: Basic plans start at $200/month, and contracts must be pre-paid for a year.
 Enterprise plans start at $2,400/month.
 The free plan does not include email marketing.
 They offer a free demo.

-Pricing: Basic plans start at $85/month but increases to $174/month if you add the “e-commerce” and “Sales pipeline” features.
+Pricing: Basic plans start at $85/month but increase to $174/month if you add the “eCommerce” and “Sales pipeline” features.
 There is also a one-time $299 fee “for new user training not included in the monthly quote.”

 Email Still Rules Don’t Miss Out